-- Toilet bowl cleaner*
+- Toilet cleaner or vinegar

 - Toilet brush

-- All-purpose cleaner or disinfectant
+- All-purpose disinfectant spray

-- Paper towels or microfiber towels
+- Paper towels